 Sorry.
 I know travel agents say nice things, but I'm not a travel agent.
-I'm just looking out for people's safety. almost 6 years agoAnswered by Ray via WorldNomads.com
+I'm just looking out for people's safety. about 6 years agoAnswered by Ray via WorldNomads.com

 Still asking for feedback, updated...
 October 7th scheduled departure for CrossEgyptChallenge.com.

 Havens till planning to go: group scooter ride from Cairo to Alexandria, Mersa, then oasis route to Luxor.
 Anyone with profoundly cynical insight amidst Pres.
-Morsi's comments & current events? over 5 years ago
+Morsi's comments & current events? about 6 years ago